Cryogenic microwave loss in epitaxial Al/GaAs/Al trilayers for superconducting circuits: Device Design and Fabrication

 The trilayer resonator design is similar to that in Ref.~\citenum{McRae2020}.
 The parallel plate capacitor is designed to have a 10 $\mathrm{\mu m}$ $\times$ 10 $\mathrm{\mu m}$ top plate and is connected to each end of the inductor by liftoff.
 The inductor is 15 $\mathrm{\mu m}$ in width with a gap between inductive meanders of 30 $\mathrm{\mu m}$ and inductor length varies by varying the number of meanders $N$ between 7 and 17, corresponding to resonance frequencies $f_0$ between 4.7 and 7.5 GHz.
 Coupling quality factors vary between roughly 10,000 and 100,000 in order to facilitate critical coupling.

 About 17$\%$ of the total Al top electrode area is liftoff Al, not epi-Al. This could obscure the epi-Al/GaAs/Al loss if trilayer loss is much lower than liftoff interface loss.
-In future experiments, this liftoff area should be replaced by an airbridge.
+In addition, the capacitor undercut has an estimated participation of 6$\%$ based on the capacitance of that region.
+In future experiments, the undercut connection will be replaced by an airbridge in order to increase measurement sensitivity to the trilayer loss.

 In order to take into account the effect of the inductor circuit element, trilayer resonator measurements are compared to those of planar resonators, for which the same inductor design is used but the trilayer is replaced by an interdigitated capacitor.
 Planar resonators are fabricated using liftoff e-beam Al on sapphire to imitate the inductor fabrication in the trilayer devices.